Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 The Problem With the Adonis Index

-As I was going through the attractiveness research, I noticed that shoulder-to-waist and chest-to-waist ratios were used interchangeably.
+Shoulder-to-waist and chest-to-waist ratios are used interchangeably in most research.
 Our chest-to-waist ratio has nothing to do with our shoulder muscles, and yet a higher chest-to-waist ratio was just as indicative of attractiveness as having broad shoulders.

 Illustration of a man with broad shoulders and a man with a big chest, testing the attractiveness of a large shoulder-to-waist ratio.